zergamat/UptimeCounter/README.md

 # UptimeCounter

-Library for arduino like boards.
+UptimeCounter
 Simple, not accurate uptime counter based on millis().
 Counts beyound rollovers.
+Library for arduino like boards.

+This software is Licensed under the MIT License.